 Interdisciplinary Geriatric Consultation Clinic

 The consultation clinic performs comprehensive geriatric assessments for patients identified as being at high risk for geriatric syndromes such as dementia, falls, chronic pain, urinary incontinence, and polypharmacy.
-Residents will work alongside a physician and MA to deliver comprehensive care during clinic and home visits.
+Residents will work alongside an NP and MA to deliver comprehensive care during clinic and home visits.

 An established interdisciplinary clinic since 2007, the Osteoporosis Clinic provides specialty consultations for patients with osteoporosis or low bone mass for either primary or secondary prevention of fragility fractures.
 Pharmacists in this clinic offer pharmacotherapy recommendations for treatment of osteoporosis, optimization of calcium and vitamin D supplementation, and minimization of medications that heighten fall risk.